micro-lc/micro-lc.github.io/docs/add-ons/components/mlc-loading-animation.md

 The web component works by hiding its children with a spinning animation until one of them declares its readiness.

 Practically speaking, the component injects a method called `onload` into each one of its children while hiding them setting their display style to `none`.
-When the `onload` method of one of these children is invoked, the component resets the original display style of the children and hides itself.
+When each child invoked the `onload` method, the component resets the original display style of the children and hides itself.

 In most use cases, this component is used as a wrapper of <micro-lc></micro-lc> itself, which will call `onload` when its update lifecycle has ended upon connection and first render.
+It could also be useful when used as wrapper of <micro-lc></micro-lc>
+and some `script` tags they must be loaded before to view the page content.

 ## Usage